abhiramtuff/FlashPay/README.md

 ## What is this?

-FlashPay is a small Android app I made for a college project.
+FlashPay is a small Android app I made for the useless project program.

 You can turn your flashlight on normally.
 But when you try to turn it off, the app asks you to pay ₹5.